xwang97/MARS/README.md

 ## 🚀 Usage

-This section walks through how to run the core functionalities of MARVEL.
+This section walks through how to run the core functionalities of MARS.

 ---